 Since its launch, Kraken has grown substantially alongside the crypto industry, in a bit of a chicken vs. the egg relationship (i.e., while growth in crypto adoption generally helps Kraken, the company also arguably facilitates conditions for more crypto usage).

 That said, it hasn't always been a smooth path forward for Kraken.
-In particular, it has faced regulatory hurdles, such as with the SEC charging Kraken in 2023 for operating "as an unregistered securities exchange, broker, dealer, and clearing agency."20 However, this lawsuit was dropped in March 2025,21 with the change in administration apparently being more conducive to crypto-related operations.
+In particular, it has faced regulatory hurdles, such as with the SEC charging Kraken in 2023 for operating "as an unregistered securities exchange, broker, dealer, and clearing agency."25 However, this lawsuit was dropped in March 2025,26 with the change in administration apparently being more conducive to crypto-related operations.
+Still, global regulation could be one of several risks, along with competition from other prominent exchanges and the potential for investors to sour on crypto.

 Kraken stock price history

-Kraken's Forge Price™ is $38.56 as of early January 2026, which is about a 117% increase over the past year.22 Forge Price is a derived data point that reflects the up-to-date price performance of venture-backed, late-stage companies, and is calculated based on a proprietary model incorporating pricing inputs from primary funding round information, secondary market transactions on Forge.
+Kraken's Forge Price is $32.52 at a $10.58 billion valuation, as of May 5, 2026.27 Forge Price is a derived data point that reflects the up-to-date price performance of venture-backed, late-stage companies, and is calculated based on a proprietary model incorporating pricing inputs from primary funding round information and secondary market transactions on Forge.

 Kraken funding history and private market valuation

 Kraken has a relatively limited funding history from primary funding rounds, despite the company's substantial valuation growth since inception.
-In 2013, it raised around $200,000 for a seed round, which valued the company at $2 million.24
+In 2013, it raised around $200,000 for a seed round, which valued the company at $2 million.29

-In 2019, Kraken reportedly raised $13.5 million from crowdfunding from over 2,000 investors, pushing the company's valuation above $4 billion.27
+In 2019, Kraken reportedly raised $13.5 million from crowdfunding from over 2,000 investors, pushing the company's valuation above $4 billion.32

-Kraken’s Series B occurred in 2020, with a $52.5 million raise at a $5.52 billion valuation.28
+Kraken's Series B occurred in 2020, with a $52.5 million raise at a $5.52 billion valuation.33

 Looking ahead

-Readers may check back here or take a look at Forge’s upcoming IPO calendar to stay in the loop about Kraken's IPO timeline and other pending public offerings.
+With its confidential S-1 filing still active and the broader crypto IPO pipeline building momentum, Kraken’s public debut remains possible, though timing is uncertain.
+Readers may check back here or take a look at Forge's upcoming IPO calendar to stay in the loop about Kraken's IPO timeline and other pending public offerings.